top of page

 How is the saline infusion sonography performed?

 The procedure begins with a trans-abdominal ultrasound examination prior to the saline injection.
-The patient will then be asked to assume the lithotomy position (lying on back with feet in stirrups) to begin the ultrasound examination.
+The patient will then be asked to lay on their back with feet in stirrups to begin the ultrasound examination.
 A probe will be placed in the vagina.

 These images will assist in establishing a treatment and management plan for a patient's specific condition.